RickyHennessy/traffic-incidents-atx/README.md

-# dockless-scooter-atx
+# traffic-incidents-atx
-Interactive map of dockless scooter rides in Austin.
+Interactive map of traffic incidents in Austin.